Principal 3-Bundles with Adjusted Connections: Local connections on principal 3-bundles

 where $A^\alpha$, $\xi_{ij}$ and $c^\alpha_{ij}$ are as in~\eqref{eq:inner_hom_expansion}, $F^\alpha$ are the local curvature forms, $d^\alpha_{ij}\in\Omega^{i+1-j}(U)$ are additional ghosts of ghost degree~$j$, and $\zeta_{ij}$ are additional formal parameters of ghost degree~$-j$.

-Clearly, we get too many ghosts or, equivalently, too much gauge freedom, and we need to set the $d^\alpha_{ij}$ to zero.
-This truncation, however, is only consistent if the BRST differential, i.e.~part of ghost degree~1 of
+Evidently, we get too many ghosts or, equivalently, too much gauge freedom, and we need to set the $d^\alpha_{ij}$ to zero.
+This truncation, however, is only consistent if the BRST differential, i.e., the part of ghost degree~1 of

 vanishes on these; otherwise, we expect the BRST complex to be {\em open}.
-Since the flat BRST complex is unaffected, the failure of closure must be proportional to the curvature forms $F^\alpha$, for $\alpha$ elements of a certain index set $I$.
+Since the flat BRST complex is unaffected, the failure of closure must be proportional to the curvature forms $F^\alpha$, for $\alpha$ in a certain index set $I$.

 The $F^\alpha$ with $\alpha\in I$ are usually called {\em fake curvatures} and generically comprise all but the curvature components of highest form degree.
 The fact that the BRST complex is open means that connections and (higher) gauge transformations do not compose into a higher action Lie algebroid, as one would expect.
 At the finite level, this can be reflected in either gauge transformations not composing to gauge transformations or higher gauge transformations linking (higher) gauge transformations with different images.
 Both are problematic.